xPushpeshx/web/index.md

 Under the [Misc](exp/) tab, you'll find Miscellaneous stuff I've done.

-As of May 2022, I am working on Computer Vision with Pytorch at SMVDU, RP-126.
+As of Now, I am working on Image, Signal Processing and Computer Vision.